MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-compatibility.md

 ## Active Directory Federation Services (AD FS)

-Active Directory Federation Services is a server role that can be installed on a machine running Windows Server.
+Active Directory Federation Services (AD FS) is a server role that can be installed on a machine running Windows Server.

 | Version                                                     | Supported since  | End of life   |
 |-------------------------------------------------------------|------------------|---------------|